d2l-ai/d2l-en/chapter_linear-networks/linear-regression-gluon.md

 library functions for these as well.

-In this section, we will learn how we can implement the linear regression model in :numref:`chapter_linear_scratch` much more concisely with Gluon.
+In this section, we will learn how we can implement the linear regression model in :numref:`sec_linear_scratch` much more concisely with Gluon.

 ## Generating Data Sets